speedyleion/speedyleion.github.io/_posts/2023-12-08-reproducible-rust-builds.markdown

 the hash values are not consistent between runs.
 The result was that the order of the derives on the generated output of `bindgen` would vary between builds.

-For example one can run the following code and half the time the assert will cause a panic.
-Unscientific, but I can usually get a pass or panic within four runs.
+To see this inconsistent hashing behavior in action one can run the following code and half the time the assert will cause a panic.
+You may need to run this 4 or more times to see a change in output.

 <iframe width="800px" height="500px" src="https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&code=use+std%3A%3Acollections%3A%3AHashSet%3B%0Afn+main%28%29+%7B%0A++++let+mut+derives+%3D+HashSet%3A%3Anew%28%29%3B%0A++++derives.insert%28%22Debug%22%29%3B%0A++++derives.insert%28%22Clone%22%29%3B%0A++++assert_eq%21%28derives.into_iter%28%29.collect%3A%3A%3CVec%3C_%3E%3E%28%29%2C+vec%21%5B%22Debug%22%2C+%22Clone%22%5D%29%3B%0A%7D"></iframe>